John Thomson (footballer, born 1909): Tributes

 His death shocked many people.
 English, who was deeply traumatised by the event, was totally cleared of any responsibility for the accident.
 Even at the start of the 21st century Thomson's grave in Bowhill, Fife remains a place of pilgrimage for Celtic fans.
 On his gravestone it reads "They never die who live in the hearts they leave behind".

 Celtic manager Willie Maley wrote of him:

 Among the galaxy of talented goalkeepers whom Celtic have had, the late lamented John Thomson was the greatest.
 A Fifeshire friend recommended him to the Club.
 We watched him play.
 We were impressed so much that we signed him when he was still in his teens.
 That was in 1926.
 Next year he became our regular goalkeeper, and was soon regarded as one of the finest goalkeepers in the country.

 But, alas, his career was to be short.
 In September 1931, playing against Rangers at Ibrox Park, he met with a fatal accident.
 Yet he had played long enough to gain the highest honours football had to give.
 A most likeable lad, modest and unassuming, he was popular wherever he went.

 His merit as a goalkeeper shone superbly in his play.
 Never was there a keeper who caught and held the fastest shots with such grace and ease.
 In all he did there was the balance and beauty of movement wonderful to watch.
 Among the great Celts who have passed over, he has an honoured place.

-Thomson was known for his incredible agility, bravery and safe handling, who produced some magnificent displays of goalkeeping.
+Thomson was known for his agility, bravery, and safe handling; who produced some displays of goalkeeping.